oe/duplex-message/packages/duplex-message/README.md

 2. If there are multi instances listening to the same message, you'll only get the first one who respond, others will be ignored.
 3. look into [Error](#error) when you catch an error
 4. omit args if no args are required, e.g `pageScriptMessageHub.emit('some-method')`
-5. you may need to handle the promise returned by `emit` if some lint warning unhandled promise(or floating promise)
+5. you may need to handle the promise returned by `emit` if some lint tools warning unhandled promise(or floating promise)

 #### pageScriptMessageHub.on